Thanksgiving is quickly approaching, so I’m planning now because I refuse to shop the day before Thanksgiving unless I have to do it.

 The dreaded question, What are you going to bring?

-You like me, have probably already heard from your mother-in-law asking what you are going to bring.
+If you are like me, you have probably already heard from your family asking what you are going to bring.

-This is really a ridiculous question.
+It is a ridiculous question.
 In my blog post call Do Your Own Thing, I go over how others have expectations of everything.

 As I said a completely ridiculous question.
 Do what is best for you and your family.
-That is the only way to truly have a perfect Thanksgiving.
+That is the only way you will have a perfect Thanksgiving.

 Typical things I bring